emartineznunez/AutoMeKin/index.md

 ## 3. Build from source <a name="build"></a>

-The most recent and up to date version is avaialable at this repository.
+The most recent version is avaialable at GitHub and can be installed as indicated in this section.

 You can build, system-wide and including dependencies, using this CentOS-based script:
 ```bash
 curl -LJO https://raw.githubusercontent.com/emartineznunez/AutoMeKin/main/Build_Centos.sh
 ```

-If you prefer to install everything manually, follow the next steps.
+To install everything manually, follow the next steps.

 ### Installing dependencies